 This is why it’s worth discussing what shop engine you’ll choose with an SEO specialist.
 This is especially true if you want the fastest results without any additional costs related to things like following optimisation guidelines by the shop engine designers.
 It’s a good idea to choose an open-source solution or at least one that allows for you to edit the engine files on your own.

 Below is a list of elements, the verification of which can help you limit the costs of optimisation:

 - Access to key html markers from the management panel level: meta title, meta description, meta robots, as well as generating these values automatically,

-- Automatically redirecting URL addresses or option to manually implement them – particularly important in the event of changing the shop engine,
+- Automatically redirecting URL addresses or providing the option to manually implement them – particularly important in the event of changing the shop engine,

 - Access to engine files (cloud shops),

-- Option to manage the robots.txt and sitemap.xml files,
+- Option of managing the robots.txt and sitemap.xml files,

 - Analytical modules, e.g. Google Analytics,

 A proper store’s category structure plays a crucial role in the positioning process.
 The search engine algorithms can effortlessly determine how many products there are in the shop, which is why proper categorisation is particularly important if we care about the more general ones or those from the “long tail”.